Wimbledon Ticket Frequently Asked Questions

 Each year, Wimbledon attracts a worldwide audience of hundreds of millions but only a tiny percentage are privileged enough to sample the magic and excitement of one of the most prestigious Grand Slam tennis championships first-hand.
 This is because tickets for the event are extremely popular and sell out quickly.

-We have a set allocation of tickets specifically for hospitality packages, including top facilities inside and outside the Wimbledon grounds.
+We have a set allocation of tickets specifically for hospitality packages, including top restaurants and suites inside and outside the Wimbledon Grounds.

 The Public Ballot

-The majority of Centre, No.1 and No.2 Court tickets are sold in advance via a public ballot.
+The majority of Centre Court, No.1 Court and No.2 Court tickets are sold in advance via a public ballot.
 To find out dates and to sign up for the public ballot, please visit wimbledon.com

 How do you buy Wimbledon tickets?

 There are a number of ways to buy Wimbledon tickets; these include purchasing long term debenture seats, the UK and overseas public ballots, queuing on the day or trying to purchase tickets the day before online.

 Apart from the debenture tickets, the only way to guarantee a ticket for The Championships, Wimbledon on a specific day and court is to purchase through an authorised hospitality provider.

 Keith Prowse has been the official provider of hospitality to The Championships, Wimbledon since 1982, and since 2019 has been the exclusive hospitality partner.
 Our Wimbledon experiences are available both in advance and throughout the tournament (depending on availability).
 We have packages to suit every budget and our 40 years of experience makes us confident you will have a truly magical day.